Geology of Rhode Island: Surficial geology and soils

 Rhode Island's surficial geology includes sediments, soil and groundwater near the surface and lying atop the bedrock lithology.
 As a result of Pleistocene glaciation, much of the state is covered in glacial till including virtually all of the towns of Tiverton, Middletown, Newport, Portsmouth, Bristol, Jamestown, Burrilville and Foster.
 Glacial outwash dominates in Providence, Pawtucket, Cranston, Woonsocket, Pawtucket, Warwick and sections of the coast and interior.

 The soils of Rhode Island are a part of the state's surficial geology, but are often studied separately because of their role in development planning, construction and agriculture.
-Approximately 65% of the soils developed from glacial till.
+Approximately 65% of the soils developed are from glacial till.
 Most soils are loamy sand and sandy loam, with medium or coarse textured grains of acid crystalline rock.
 A narrow strip along the western shore of Narragansett Bay originated from Carboniferous rocks including slate and shale.
 The soils on the western shore are dark colored, silt loam.
 Twenty percent of soil in Rhode Island resulted from glacial outwash and tend to be thick, well sorted layers of sediment with stratified layers of sand and gravel.
 The remaining soil in the state are 10% fine, wind-blown loess sediments that range from 6 inches to 4 feet in thickness, with an average thickness of 30 inches.
 Loess soils hold large quantities of water and are deemed high quality agricultural soils.
 An additional 5% of soils entirely organic, forming in freshwater wetlands, with thicknesses between one foot and 20 feet.
 Only 1% of soils are found in saltwater marshes, with 16 inches of organic material layered over sand.